muhammad-hamizan/algorithms-comparison/README.md

-## Name
-Algorithm Complexity Comparison for Save Gotham Problem
+# Algorithm Complexity Comparison for Save Gotham Problem

 ## Description
 This project compares the efficiency and performance of two algorithms with different time complexities in solving the "Save Gotham" problem from [GeeksforGeeks](https://www.geeksforgeeks.org/problems/save-gotham1222/1).
 The problem involves finding a solution to an array-based problem in which we compare elements in a specific way to save Gotham city.